selforganising/foundersandcoders/_includes/faq.md

 **How much does it cost?**
 There are no fees.

+**What's the catch?**
+The catch is that when you finish the course, we expect you to go and do something wonderful.

+**If this course is so good, why are you offering it for free?**
+We are trying to build a community and we do not think we can do that by charging an entry fee.

 **Who is this course suitable for?**
 There are no academic requirements, but not everyone will be suited to the style of learning this course requires.
 You need to be self-motivated, prepared to work long hours, and committed to collaborative working.
 Coding also requires a deep curiosity about how things work and a certain stubbornness in the face of repeated failure.